itera-sd2201/itera-sd2201.github.io/mock-interviews.md

 ### Mock Interviews with CSCI100 Google TAs

 Use the button below to sign up for a mock interview slot with one of the Google TAs.
 Click on one of the empty appointment slots and click save to book it.
 You may do **at most 2 mock interviews**, to ensure that there are enough interviews avaialble for your classmaters.
+Please watch [this video talk](https://www.youtube.com/watch?v=FG5860rWppA){:target="_blank"} before your mock interview to get the most out of the mock interview experience.

 [Schedule a Mock Interview](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UU1kU0hnS0VoOUM0fGRlZmF1bHR8NzVjM2ExNmY1YzBlZDE1YTE0MWMzODNhMDJlZWJjNzA){: .btn .btn-outline }